oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 - `delete:items`
 - `update:items`

-Next, implement RBAC in the Spring Boot API.

 ### Implement RBAC in the Spring Boot API

 The Okta Starter provides a simple way to specify the claim from which authorities must be extracted.
 In the `application.properties` file, add the following property: